Get a 360° view of your customers: connect your website and CRM

 The companies chose to integrate the Keerpunt’s website, their Salesforce clouds and a Company.info database app out of Salesforce’s AppExchange app store.
-The Documilll app for Salesforce was also added for quotation generation, as well as SignRequest for document signing.
+A document generation app was also added for quotation generation, as well as SignRequest for document signing.

 Now customers can fill out a form on the Keerpunt portal with the minimum required data.
 This results in a lead in Salesforce, which will be processed by a Sales representative within 48 hours.

 The Sales rep can then enrich the lead information using the Company.info integration.
-It captures the relevant data, after which a quote document is generated with just a click of a button.
-This launches Documill to generate the quotation, populated with all the appropriate data from the Salesforce record.
+It captures the relevant data, after which a quote document is generated with just a click of a button, populated with all the appropriate data from the Salesforce record.

-“We made integrations with the website, the Company.info database, we used Documilll for quotation generation and SignRequest for document signing.
+“We made integrations with the website, the Company.info database, we used… …quotation generation and SignRequest for document signing.
 Also, we created an interactive partner portal to work together on leads and contracts.” – Talent Peaks

 Then, only one click is left for the sales rep: triggering the workflow to send the Quote PDF to the customer for convenient approval and e-signing.
 The complete process from a lead to quote to contract is covered in just a few clicks.

 Crucially, a sales rep needs just one interface to work through the entire contract process – and the customers have it equally easy.

 As we have seen above, your CRM holds a lot of power to build online communications and services that nicely feed back lead, prospect and customer data to you.
 It can then give your customer-facing professionals actionable alerts to address the individual needs of your leads, prospects and customers.